 - j.
-Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (plans and specification approvals are good for a period of two (2) years). - k.
+For water projects applicant must provide a letter from the distribution system and/or water treatment plant stating they have sufficient capacity to address the demand. - k.
+For wastewater projects applicant must provide a letter from the collection system and/or wastewater treatment plant stating they have sufficient capacity to receive and treat the sewage. - I. Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (plans and specification approvals are good for a period of two (2) years).
+For information on these plans, contact:

+Terry Humphries, Supervisor Engineering Section terry.humphries@ky.gov m.
 Copy of approval letter from Housing Building and Construction (HBC), if applicable.